DavidAlberici/general-learning/go-snippets/README.md

 - As I have in many other packages, there are "anonymous functions".
 Example: "methodFoo(func (anything string) {print(anything)})"
 - By prefixing a function call with `defer` it will now call that function at the end of the containing function.
 - `select` helps us synchronise processes.
 Its syntax is similar to `switch`.
 It allows you to wait on multiple channels.
 The first one to send a value "wins" and the code underneath the case is executed.
 Sometimes you'll want to include `time.After` in one of your cases to prevent your system blocking forever.

+## Sync package
+- WaitGroup lets you add X go routines, and wait for ALL of them to finish before unblocking
+- A Mutex is a mutual exclusion lock.
+The zero value for a Mutex is an unlocked mutex.